Here are some useful mailing hints for senders and recipients.

 year.
 You do not miss important

 Never again miss a mail delivery when you’re away from home.
 It is easy to enroll in Premium Forwarding Service.
 Visit www.usps.com or your local Post Office to enroll.

 There is no need to go to

 the Post Office.
-You will save
+You can print postage online at

 Signing for Mail

 Some pieces of mail require a signature from the recipient at the time of delivery.
 This includes items sent with Priority Mail Express (if requested), Certified Mail, Collect on Delivery, Insured Mail (over $500), Registered Mail, Return Receipt, Signature Confirmation, and Adult Signature.

 When you sign for a piece of mail, you acknowledge delivery.
 The Postal Service’s liability ends when you sign for the mail.
 You may ask the letter carrier for the sender’s name and address before you accept the mail.
 You may not open the mail, but you may look at it as long as the letter carrier is holding it before you choose to sign for it.